Sauna-Planet

 • For optimum performance, adhere to the manufacturer’s maintenance recommendations.

-Tips for Prolonging the Lifespan of the Heating System for Your DIY Sauna
+Tips for Prolonging the Lifespan of DIY Sauna Heater

 • Follow the manufacturer’s usage, upkeep, and cleaning instructions.